 Once more, Master Chu repeated his instructions and requested him to accept the inconvenience and stay with the group, but the Dan insisted he would go to the hotel and take a couple of people with him so it would be less crowded.
 We were all beginning to get uncomfortable because he was being requested, by his Instructor, to do something specific and he was absolutely refusing.
 He was our junior, but we said nothing to him thinking Master Chu could handle any discipline problem better than we.
 For the third time, Master Chu repeated his instructions and still the Dan insisted on departing.
 Master Chu just stood quietly as the Dan said his goodbyes and departed with three others who evidently decided comfort was more important than togetherness or did not understand what our Instructor was saying.

-We were glad the tense situation was over and everyone started toward the apartment when Master Chu called Mr. Poole and I to return to the Motorhome with him.
+We were glad the tense situation was over and everyone started toward the apartment when Master Chu called out for Mr. Poole and I to return to the motorhome with him.